KnowageLabs/Knowage-Documentation/administrator-guide/ka_AnaliticalModel.rst

 -  Detail: to see details of an item.

-Repository structure and rights

-   Erase: to delete an item.
+-  Erase: to delete an item.
 This option is available only if the folder does not have any children nodes in the tree.

 -  Move up: to move the item up into the hierarchy.

 -  Move down: to move the item down into the hierarchy.

-Once you select Insert, the functionality details opens (see Figure 6.1).
+Once you select **Insert**, the functionality details opens (see Figure 6.1).
 Enter a label and name for the new folder (functionality).
 In the table, assign permissions to roles.

    |image42|